-This contribution proposed to develop ITU-T only Recommendation for H.IDscheme since the scope of ISO/IEC 29174-1 and H.IDscheme has been found different in nature at the deepest level although superficially.
+This contribution proposed to develop ITU-T only Recommendation for H.IDscheme since the scope of ISO/IEC 29174-1 and H.IDscheme has been found different in nature at the deepest level although superficially they looked very similar.

 Q21/16 and Q22/16 joint meeting agreed to publish a TD in the ITU-T only template and circulate through e-mail reflector to invite further comments at the next meeting.